Poe Fire: Damage

 Precise figures for the number of structures destroyed in the Poe Fire vary by source.
 Cal Fire records report that 133 structures were destroyed and three damaged in the Poe Fire.
-However, the Chico Enterprise-Record reported that the fire destroyed 170 structures, including 47 homes (as well as 155 vehicles), and a 2018 article from The Mercury News reported that the figure was 192 structures, including 40 homes.
-The Poe Fire also did about half-a-million dollars in damage to road and highway infrastructure (such as safety devices and signage), including Highway 70.
+However, the Chico Enterprise-Record reported that the fire destroyed 170 structures, including 47 homes (as well as 155 vehicles), and The Mercury News reported in 2018 that the figure was 192 structures, including 40 homes.
+The Poe Fire also did roughly $500,000 in damage to road and highway infrastructure (such as safety devices and signage), including Highway 70.
 The total losses amounted to more than $6 million, on top of about $5 million in fire suppression costs.
 At the time, the Poe Fire was the most destructive fire in the history of Butte County.

-However, Butte County's request for both gubernatorial and presidential disaster declarations was denied by the office of Governor Gray Davis, on the basis that not enough property damage (or the right kind, such as damage to water flumes or other public entities) had occurred to meet the Federal Emergency Management Agency (FEMA) or state Office of Emergency Services (OES) threshold.
-The region's representative in Congress Wally Herger urged the governor to declare a disaster, and the Butte County board of supervisors appealed the decision.
+Butte County's request for both gubernatorial and presidential disaster declarations was denied by the office of Governor Gray Davis, on the basis that not enough property damage had occurred to meet the Federal Emergency Management Agency or state Office of Emergency Services threshold.
+Congressional representative Wally Herger urged the governor to declare a disaster, and the Butte County board of supervisors appealed the decision.
 The Butte County Office of Emergency Services said that they lacked enough money to even remove debris from the fire, and that the fire had destroyed 43 wells and created a water shortage in the "financially distressed" county.
-Eventually, at the governor's request, the federal Small Business Administration declared Butte County a disaster area, making low-interest federal loans available to victims of the Poe Fire there.
-Butte County also waived all fees associated with reconstruction from damage from the fire.
+Eventually, at the governor's request, the Small Business Administration declared Butte County a disaster area, making low-interest federal loans available to victims of the Poe Fire there.
+Butte County also waived all fees associated with reconstruction.

 Lawsuit

-In April 2002, two local attorneys representing 87 plaintiffs sued PG&E for damages resulting from the Poe Fire, alleging that the company had failed to inspect and maintain the right-of-way for the powerlines and remove the dead Ponderosa pine, violating the California Public Resources Code.
-Ken Roye, one of the attorneys, had previously extracted two settlements from PG&E over their responsibility for power lines that had started both the 1986 Doe Ridge Mill Fire and the 1990 Campbell Complex.
+In April 2002, two local attorneys representing 87 plaintiffs sued PG&E for damages resulting from the Poe Fire, alleging that the company had failed to inspect and maintain the right-of-way for the power lines and remove the dead Ponderosa pine, violating the California Public Resources Code.
+One of the attorneys had previously extracted two settlements from PG&E over their power lines' roles in starting the 1986 Doe Ridge Mill Fire and the 1990 Campbell Complex fires.

-Attorneys for the plaintiffs—which eventually numbered over a hundred, including Cal Fire and insurance companies—announced a $5.9 million settlement on February 21, 2006, nearly four-and-a-half years after the Poe Fire.
-The announcement came immediately before the matter had been scheduled to go to trial, with more than 30 planned expert witnesses.
+Attorneys for the plaintiffs—which eventually numbered over a hundred, including Cal Fire and insurance companies—announced a settlement of $5.9 million on February 21, 2006.
+The announcement came just before the matter had been scheduled to go to trial.
 PG&E admitted no culpability for the fire through the settlement.